openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/lti.md

 ![LTI Providers in Course Administration menu](../../../img/11/LTI_1.png)

-*Fig. 01: LTI Providers in Course Administration menu*
+*LTI Providers in Course Administration menu*
 </center>

 Existing LTI providers are shown on the list and can be updated, deleted or supplemented by a new LTI provider: